10 Most Expensive Cities In The United States

 To give you an idea, median home prices in San Francisco are close to $1,400,000.
 A family of four would need at least $103,200 in annual income just to make ends meet.

-Read Also: Top 10 Real Estate Companies in Lagos
+Read Also: Top 10 Most Expensive Houses in the World (2024)

 Perhaps as major industries in the city include tourism, technological services, and financial services -something that offers well-paid jobs, the unemployment remains at a low rate.
 San Francisco employers offer highly favorable working conditions, as well as the amount of the paycheck.